jfecher/ante-website/content/docs/language.md

 - `mut`: Allows mutation and may be aliased with other `ref` or `mut` references.
 - `imm`: Disallows mutation and may only be aliased with other `imm` references.
   - This is exactly equivalent to `&T` in Rust.
-- `xcl`: Allows mutation and may not be aliased.
+- `uniq`: Allows mutation and may not be aliased.
   - This is exactly equivalent to `&mut T` in Rust.

 `ref` and `mut` reference kinds in Ante allow shared mutability and thus have no